tektronix/tm_devices/docs/glossary.md

 # Glossary

-A collection of terms used throughout the documentation and their definitions.
+A collection of terms and symbols used throughout the documentation and their definitions.

-{.glossary}
+🚧
+: Work in Progress

+✅
+: Implemented

+❌
+: Not Supported

 AFG
 : Arbitrary Function Generator